 During the pilot year in 2012-13, 19 schools across the city region took part, the exhibition was then held at the Domino Gallery, where the Lord Mayor of Liverpool presented the prizes and certificates.
-The 2013-14 programme sees 50 schools taking part; this year's exhibition will take place at the Walker Art Gallery in May 2014.
+The 2013-14 programme saw 46 schools taking part and a hugely successful exhibition at the Walker Art Gallery in May 2014.

-From September 2014 we will be accepting new schools onto the programme, with the aim of including all schools in the Liverpool City Region, both primary and secondary, within 3 years.
+From September 2014 we are accepting new schools onto the third year of the programme, with the aim of including all schools in the Liverpool City Region, both primary and secondary, within 3 years.

 Please download the document below for more details about how the programme works and the benefits it can bring:

-If you would like to take part, please complete and return the following Application Up Form:
+If you would like to take part, please complete and return the following Sign Up Form: